abarbanell/abarbanell.github.io/_posts/2015-02-25-ASP-NET-5-with-Docker-on-Linux.md

 ---
 title: "ASP.NET 5 (vNext) with docker on Linux"
-category: .NET
+category: dotnet
-tags: [.NET, Tools, Linux, docker]
+tags: [dotnet, tools, linux, docker]
 ---

 In this post I show how to start working with the upcoming ASP.NET 5